SELinuxProject/selinux-notebook/src/reference_policy.md

 *rpmbuild/SPECS/selinux-policy.spec* file, therefore this section will give an overview of how this can be achieved, the reader can then experiment (the spec file gives an insight).
-The build process assumes that an equivelent '*targeted*' policy will be built named '*targeted-FEDORA*'.
+The build process assumes that an equivalent '*targeted*' policy will be built named '*targeted-FEDORA*'.

 Note: The following steps were tested on Fedora 31 with no problems.